owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

   timeline are the same
   - Technique: annotate clips with their playback timestamp first (needed anyway), then extract and compare
+- Checking the source assets used as still frame sources, not only the still frame mode
+  - Technique: Calculate _asset to part index_ mapping and use that to ensure asset is pulled from clip before or after a gap
 - Same flat result regardless of grouping
   - split/join sequences, then flatten